 Senior Scientist, retired

 Susan Solomon is internationally recognized as a leader in atmospheric science, particularly for her insights in explaining the cause of the Antarctic ozone "hole" and for her leadership of the 2007 science report of the Intergovernmental Panel on Climate Change (IPCC).
-She currently focuses on issues relating to both atmospheric chemistry and climate change.
+She currently focuses on issues relating to both atmospheric chemistry and climate understanding.

 Research Chemist at the Aeronomy Laboratory, National Oceanic and Atmospheric Administration, Boulder, Colorado, 1981-1990.